Compost Game

 Students play the game.
 As they collect cards ask them questions about what is on them and if it is an ingredient of compost.
 When they get a decomposer card be sure to use the word and ask them what a decomposer is.
 Explain that decomposers break things down.
 Discuss examples of decomposers in the garden (roly polys, centipedes, worms, spiders, ants, and so on).
 When they pull a plastic card ask them: can we compost plastic?

 After all of the cards have been collected it’s time to make a compost pile!
-Each card is color coded by type (Black=decomposers, brown=carbon, green=food, red=plastic).
-Have students sort their cards by color/type.
+Have students sort their cards by how you dispose of them (trash, recycling, or compost).
 “Recycle” the plastic in the middle of the table.

-Give them the recipe for compost.
+Next, Write the recipe for compost on the board.
 With older kids you can explain that it’s two parts brown/carbon to one part green/nitrogen and lots of decomposers.
 With younger kids explain that the recipe is a lot of brown, a little bit of green/worm food and some decomposers.
 Have them check that they have the ingredients they need, and if they don’t they can trade.

 Wrap up/ Assessment: